GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 |:----------------|:----|:----|
 | ``3`` | After SOP document has been drafted | OC |

-Once the SOP document has been drafted, experts are required to fill in the gaps and finalize it.
+Once the SOP document has been drafted, experts are required to fill in the gaps and finalise it.
 These **authors are to be appointed and contacted by you, as part of the OC**.
 Who the authors are will depend on the background and requirements of each SOP, and thus it is your responsibility as an OC member to **find the best-suited people for the task**.
 The only requirements are for authors to be part of the GDI project and to know about, or be part of, the subject the SOP revolves around.
 Alternatively, you may contact the GDI Work Package (WP) leaders to point you in the right direction.

 The communication may vary depending on the selected authors.
 For example, if the experts are part of the OC themselves, then it may be best to let the group know through GDI's Slack workspace or mailing lists (``gdi_operations_committee [at] elixir-europe.org``).
 On the other hand, if authors are external to the OC, the following email template could be used to contact them.